philip82148/cpp-dump/README.md

 The `ubin(...)`, `uoct(...)`, and `uhex(...)` manipulators interpret all integer types as unsigned.
 If the original type is not unsigned, the suffix 'u' is shown.
-However, `udec(...)` manipulator acts differently from these.
+However, the `udec(...)` manipulator acts differently from these.
-`udec(...)` interprets signed types as signed type, but it does not add an extra space for positive integers.
+The `udec(...)` manipulator interprets signed types as signed type, but it does not add an extra space for positive values.
 This is suitable for showing a container of a signed integers when all values are positive.
 [See Full Example Code](./readme/formatting-with-manipulators.cpp)